Hanhpt23/SilVar/README.md

 ## SILVAR - Reasoning Speech Instruction with Visual Language Model for Object Localization and Text Generation 🚀

+Our work is the first to propose an end-to-end speech-driven VLM, where speech is directly input into the model using a Whisper encoder instead of being converted to text before passing it to an encoder such as GPT-4o Mini or Gemini 1.5.

+Despite the challenges of speech instruction, SilVar achieves performance comparable to other state-of-the-art (SOTA) models with a similar number of parameters on the MMMU and ScienceQA benchmarks.

 <p  align="center"><img  src="./image/silvar.png"  width="700"></p>